wilsonandusa/wilsonwu/Python/Police_Car_Game/README.md

 ###3.
 Do not shoot the School Bus (You Lose)

 ###4.
 Three Game Mode by changing the flag variable in the Main.py file.
 Cars may respawn depending on the mode
+### To play the game, First download the files, then type

+'''python main.py'''    to run it
+### please make sure your have python3.1 and pygame 3.1 pre-installed.

 ###Copyright (c) 2015 Xiaosheng Wu. https://github.com/wilsonandusa/wilsonwu-s-Code